Mayday! Government meltdown as Boris quits

 Theresa May’s government has been plunged into crisis following Boris Johnson’s resignation as foreign secretary.

-He became the second senior cabinet minister to quit after Brexit Secretary David Davis’s exit on Sunday night.
+He became the second senior cabinet minister to quit after Brexit Secretary David Davis’s exit on Sunday night in protest at May’s new Brexit plan.

-Johnson’s letter of resignation was devastating: “Brexit should be about opportunity and hope… That dream is dying, suffocated by needless self-doubt.”
-He added: “It is as though we are sending our vanguard into battle with the white flags fluttering above them.”
+His letter of resignation was devastating: “Brexit should be about opportunity and hope… That dream is dying, suffocated by needless self-doubt.”

-May could have dealt with Davis or Johnson resigning.
-But the fact that both have gone has turned, according to the BBC’s Laura Kuenssberg, an “embarrassing and difficult situation for the PM into potentially a full-blown crisis”.
+In the words of the BBC’s political editor Laura Kuenssberg, it has turned an “embarrassing and difficult situation for the PM into potentially a full-blown crisis”.

-Speculation is rife that a Tory Party leadership election is beckoning.
-Following his resignation, Boris Johnson’s odds of becoming the next PM shortened from 14/1 to 4/1.
+Speculation is now rife that a Tory Party leadership election is beckoning.

 May still insists that nothing has changed.
 But a final showdown between the hard Brexiteers and the soft Brexiteers has never looked more likely.

-Yesterday, the 1922 Committee of Tory backbench MPs met to discuss May’s future.
+Yesterday, Tory MPs met to discuss May’s future.
 They would only need 48 names to trigger a vote of no confidence in May, thereby causing a leadership election.

 That process could then take three months — and it is almost exactly three months until the next summit with the EU.